How Much Does A Hospital Bed Cost

 Hospital Bed

-Manual hospital beds and Their Costs
+Manual hospital beds Cost

 Manual hospital beds are the most affordable option of hospital bed cost, priced between $250 and $1,000.
 These beds require physical effort to adjust the head, foot, and overall height using hand cranks.
 They are ideal for short-term use or when budget constraints are important.